 Input masking is the first line of defense.
 It involves screening the data (usually character by character) as it is entered, to prevent the user from even entering invalid data.
-Input masking may be done programmatically or via a special masked text box, however the logic is always located 6 on the form, and is invoked whenever a masked field changes.
-Single-field Range Checking
+Input masking may be done programmatically or via a special masked text box, however the logic is always located on the form, and is invoked whenever a masked field changes.

+Single-Field Range Checking

 Single-field range checking determines the validity of the value of one field on the form by comparing it with a set of valid values.
 Single-field range checking may be done via a combo box, spin button, or programmatically on the form, and is invoked whenever the range-checked field changes.

-Cross-field Validation
+Cross-Field Validation

-Cross-field validation compares the values of two or more fields to determine if a validation rule is met or broken, and 10 occurs just before saving (or searching).
-Cross-field validation may be done on the Controller 206 or the Business Object 207, however it is preferable to place the logic on the Business Object 207 when the validation logic can be shared by multiple Controllers 206.
-15 Invalid data is caught and rejected as early as possible
+Cross-field validation compares the values of two or more fields to determine if a validation rule is met or broken, and

+- 15 occurs just before saving (or searching).
+Cross-field validation may be done on the Controller 206 or the Business Object 207, however it is preferable to place the logic on the Business Object 207 when the validation logic can be shared by multiple Controllers 206. - 20 Invalid data is caught and rejected as early as possible during the input process.
-Invalid data is caught and rejected as early as possible during the input process.
 Input masking and range checking provide the first line of defense, followed by cross-field validation when the window saves (or searches).

-Single-field Validation
+25 Single-Field Validation

 All single-field validation is accomplished via some sort of input masking.
 Masks that are attached to textboxes are used to validate the type or format of data being entered.
 Combo boxes and spin buttons may also be used to limit the user to valid choices.
-If neither of these are sufficient, a small

-25 amount of logic may be placed on the form's event handler to perform the masking functionality, such as keeping a value below a certain threshold or keeping apostrophes out of a textbox.
+If neither of these are sufficient, a small amount of logic may be placed on the form's event handler to perform the masking functionality, such as keeping a value below a certain threshold or keeping apostrophes out of a textbox.

-Cross-field Validation
+Cross-Field Validation

-When the user clicks OK or Save, the form calls the IsFormData Valid on the controller to perform cross-field validation (e.g., verifying that a start date is less than an end date).
+When the user clicks OK or Save, the form calls the IsFormDataValid on the controller to perform cross-field validation (e.g., verifying that a start date is less than an end date).
 If the business object 207 contains validation rules, the controller 206 may call a method on the business object 207 to make sure those rules are not violated.